Summary: in this tutorial, you will learn how to use the Oracle TIMESTAMP WITH TIME ZONE

 It is a good practice to use the TIMESTAMP WITH TIME ZONE

-data type for the application that stores across time zones e.g., event scheduling, banking, and booking application, etc.
+data type for the application that stores across time zones e.g., event scheduling, banking, and booking applications, etc.

 The following format specifies a TIMESTAMP WITH TIME ZONE